 At the moment all we have are a sort of wooden Christmas decorations.
 We need to add a hole and ribbon or string for them to become wooden Christmas ornaments.
 Grab your electric drill and a rather small drill bit.
 I am using my favorite Dewalt drill, you can get one online HERE.

 Carefully, drill a small hole near the top center of each of your DIY Christmas tree ornaments.

-Once you drill all of your holes, grab some pretty thin ribbon or twine to hang your wooden ornament.
+Once you drill all of your holes, grab some pretty thin ribbon or piece of twine to hang your wooden ornament.
 I happen to have some simple jute twine in my shop that works perfectly.
-You can something similar online HERE.
+You can do something similar online HERE.
 Tie a knot and trim the excess, your homemade Christmas tree ornaments are ready to hang.

 Easy DIY Wooden Christmas Ornaments